paulodiovani/blog.diovani.com/technology/_drafts/2026-04-20-modern-ai-assisted-development.md

 ---
 layout: post
-title: Modern AI Assisted Development in 2026
+title: The state of software development in 2026
 ---

 ## Draft <!-- delete me -->